 - be able to look after yourself if help doesn't come

 - be aware of any dangers and take steps to protect your health and safety

-- help others, including neighbours, if it is safe to do so
+- if it is safe to do so, help others, including neighbours

 - apply first aid if people are injured and, if it is a life-threatening situation, dial Triple Zero (000) and ask for Ambulance.

-Let your emergency contact know that you are safe or that you have arrived home safely.
+Let your emergency contact know that you are safe.

 Stay tuned to your local ABC radio station.
 Information may change quickly so check regularly for updates and heed any warnings.

 If your home and property have been damaged you'll need to make sure it is secure against further damage.